-Details of the passport or BRP card you used to in your Graduate route visa application
+- Details of the passport or BRP card you used to apply for your Graduate route visa application

-Generate a ‘Share code’ you can provide those who need confirmation of your immigration status, for example employers or landlords
+- Generate a ‘Share code’ so you can provide those who need confirmation of your immigration status; for example, employers or landlords

 Applied at a UKVCAS application centre